Accidents at Work Claims Lawyers Manchester

 - Falling over trip hazards

 These situations are preventable, and your employer’s failure to prevent these situations could count as negligence.
-We can advise on industrial accidents, oil rig injuries and building site accidents.
+We can help with industrial accidents, oil rig injuries and building site accidents too.

 How much accident compensation can I get?

-Once our advisers have established whether you have a valid claim, you will want to know how much money you are entitled to.
-With many years of experience in personal injury, we can advise you on what your claim may be worth.
+Once our team have established whether you have a valid claim, you will want to know how much money you are entitled to.
+With many years of experience in personal injury, we can inform you of what your claim may be worth.
 We understand that no two claims are the same, and we will treat you as a person, not a number.

 You may be able to claim for loss of earnings.
 Additionally, you can claim for pain and suffering as well as your physical injuries caused by the injury or accident, such as mental anguish.
 Our team of experts will consider medical costs or support you might need in more serious cases, such as adaptations or ongoing care.